I am currently an assistant professor at Texas A&M University where I primarily teach and conduct research in the financial accounting area.

 I received a Ph.D. in Accounting from the University of Texas at Austin.
 Prior to pursuing my doctorate, I worked as a Senior Associate at PricewaterhouseCoopers in their Transaction Services group in New York City and as a postgraduate technical assistant at the Financial Accounting Standards Board (FASB) in Norwalk, Connecticut.
-I also have audit experience both as an intern and from audit-assist engagements in Dallas, TX and New York, New York.
-The majority of my clients were financial service firms, and I worked on engagements related to accounting rule implementations, financial due diligence, transaction structuring, debt/equity issuance and accounting classification, derivative identification and many more.
+I also have audit experience in both Dallas, TX and New York, New York.
+The majority of my clients were financial service firms, and I worked on engagements related to accounting rule implementations, transaction structuring, derivative identification, financial due diligence and many more.

 I received a Master of Science in Finance, a Bachelor of Business Administration in Accounting and a Minor in Psychology from Texas A&M University.
 I have a CPA license registered in the state of Texas.

-In my spare time, I enjoy spending time with my wife, daughter and two rescue dogs.
-I also love reading a good book (everything from the Bible and biographies to fantasy and the classics) and running.
+In my spare time, I enjoy spending time with my beloved wife, our precious (and precocious) daughter and our two rescue dogs.
+I love reading a good book (everything from the Bible and biographies to fantasy/sci-fi and mysteries), and I am currently working on reading the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic taste functions.

 For additional information about me and my work: